Vade-20/Small_Python_Project/Forest_fire_sim/README.md

 - **Lightning Chance**: This represents the likelihood of a tree catching fire due to lightning.
 You can adjust the lightning chance to control the frequency of trees catching fire.

 ## Requirements
--curses (window curses for window users)
+-curses (window-curses for window users)

 ## Customization
 You can customize the simulation by adjusting the following parameters in the code: